energysistem/manuals/42430-Energy_Phone_Neo_4G/en/02-maintenance.md

 * Do not use abrasive or corrosive cleaners.
 * Keep the device clean and dust free using a soft, dry cloth.
 * Charge the battery when the display shows the low battery icon.
 Only charge with the adapter included in your smartphone.
 * Do not disassemble the device.
-Any repairs must be carried out by Energy Sistem Technology, S.A. qualified personnel only.
+Any repairs must be carried out only by qualified personnel from Energy Sistem Technology, S.A.